 The NHTSA's "Traffic Safety Facts 1997: Older Population" study noted that in 1997 older people made up 9 percent of the population but accounted for 14 percent of all traffic fatalities and 17 percent of all pedestrian fatalities.
 You can search through the NHTSA's site for more updated statistics regarding the percentage of accidents that elderly drivers cause.

-The Insurance Information Institute (III.org) also has information regarding older drivers and they may have a complication of the type of statistics you seek.
+The Insurance Information Institute (III.org) also has information regarding older drivers and they may have the type of statistics you seek.